 Deer in the Headlights

 Have you ever felt like a deer in the headlights when you realized you forgot to pray for someone?
 That happened to me several years ago.
 A person thanked me for praying for them.
 I was ashamed that I’d forgotten to and resolved to never again let that happen.
 The next morning, I asked God to show me a way to record prayer requests for those who asked me to pray for them and also go back and thank Him for His answers.
 In the quiet of the early morning hours, the word “spreadsheet” came to mind.
 Put the names of the people you pray for regularly across the top of the paper each week and designate a friend column for additional requests.
 Do you wish you had a better way to keep up with your prayers?
 If so, visit debbietaylorwilliams and click Prayers of My Heart.
 You’ll find prayer and journaling tips to rejuvenate your prayer life so you don’t forget to pray for someone.

 When Whims Aren’t Good

 Can you imagine if God ruled by whim, by ever-changing emotions and laws?
 What if on a whim, He decided to not be forgiving?
-Or, to forgive one person, but not another?
-What if God’s standard of holiness changed year by year?
-But, thank goodness, that is not who our God is.
+Or, decided to forgive one person, but not you?
+What if God’s standard of holiness changed every year?
+Thank goodness that is not who our God is.
 Psalm 99:4 says He loves justice.
 He has ESTABLISHED EQUITY.
 That is why the psalmist says, “Let them praise Your great and awesome name; Holy is He.”
 (Psalm 99:3) Yes, that is why we praise our great and awesome God.
 He is not a God of whim, but rather, a God of equity.

 Heavenly Father, thank You that You don’t rule by whim, but rather with equity.
 We love and praise You!